History of Bangladeshis in the United Kingdom: 1990s

 Incidents of racial violence started to occur in 1993 as a result of the British National Party (BNP).
 Several Bangladeshi students were severely injured in violent incidents.
-Racial violence started to occur again against the Bangladeshis and other ethnic groups, when during 1993 the BNP won a seat in the Isle of Dogs, Tower Hamlets.
+Racial violence started to occur again against the Bangladeshis and other ethnic groups, when during 1993 the BNP won a seat on the Isle of Dogs in the London Borough of Tower Hamlets.
 The party started to sell their newspapers in Brick Lane, and later that year, some party members attacked young Bangladeshi students.
 Both were seriously injured and were in a coma.
 Demonstrations later started to occur against the party, calling for a shut down, and led the party to abandon their normal paper-sell proceedings.
 One of the two Bangladeshis attacked was Quaddas Ali in September 1993, a 17 year old who was a student at Tower Hamlets College.
 In February 1994, Muktar Ahmed aged 19, was savagely beaten by a group of 20 white youths in Bethnal Green.
 This was followed by an attack by white youths the next day who were armed with iron bars and dogs, attacked students from Tower Hamlets College who were taking their lunch break in the nearby park.
 The next day another 14-year-old Bengali boy was stabbed in the face by four men on Bethnal Green Road.